WinnieTheBloue/forest-shooter/README.md

 ## Academic Context

-This project was developed as part of the Virtual Reality elective course (Option Réalité Virtuelle OPT-VR) at HEIG-VD (School of Business and Engineering Vaud), within the Media Engineering program.
+This project was developed as part of the Virtual Reality elective course (Option Réalité Virtuelle OPT-VR) at the Haute École d'Ingénierie et de Gestion du Canton de Vaud (HEIG-VD), specifically within the Media Engineering program.
 The project was supervised by Nicolas Chabloz and Jonathan Favre-Lamarine, who provided guidance and support throughout its development.

 ### Quickstart